Kanakmk/Grade-Calculator/README.md

 ### Grade-Calculator
 ```
-A program to calculate final grades in my C++ class from raw assignment scores.
+This program calculated my final grade in my C++ class from raw assignment scores.
 ```